graphhopper/jsprit/README.md

 ##In Development
 - continues improvement of code, handling and performance
 - stable API to easily build algorithms from scratch
-- VRP with pickup and deliveries
+- VRP with pickups and deliveries
 - release 1.0.0

 ##Documentation